victor-barbe/DevOps-project/README.md

 ![terminal](images/image5.png)

 With this part, we orchestrated our container using compose.
-The Docker volume used in the [`Docker compose file`](docker-compose.yml`) will allow use to keep data that might be modified, the Redis container stores its data in the `/data` directory
+The Docker volume used in the [`Docker compose file`](docker-compose.yml`) will allow use to keep data that might be modified, the Redis container stores its data in the `/data` directory.

+Docker compose created two containers, one for the web part and the other for redis.
+This way, our containerized application can communicate with redis which is also containerized.

 ## Make docker orchestration using Kubernetes